Conversation, Community, and the Coronavirus at the Harry Tompson Center

-Marc Beuttler is a third year medical student at LSU who plans to pursue a residency in Internal Medicine.
+Marc Beuttler is a third-year medical student at LSU who plans to pursue a residency in Internal Medicine.
 His poem “H&P” will appear in the summer 2017 issue of The Pharos.

 “It is like an oasis in the middle of our busy lives where God is very easy to find.”

-Reflections from Jesuit Novice Marco Antonio Machado
+Reflections from Jesuit Novice Marco Antonio Machado, volunteer in

 As a Jesuit Novice, we are sent to experience different ministries, and for me working at Harry Tompson Center is one of them.
 I did not know what to expect before working here.
 I knew I was going to do meaningful work.
 I knew I was going to provide a moment of dignity to the homeless by cleaning showers and helping translate with Spanish.
 I also knew that I would get to know the stories of people who came looking for help.